KittyCAD/glass-skeleton/README.md

 implicit "contracts" between the server and client.
 The E2Es for us were essentially micro-API contracts that the server had to always abide by.

+This is particularly useful because a lot of service developers don't want "totality checking" aka an extremely rigorous API contract they have to work against, otherwise, breaking changes will happen extremely often.
+If you're versioning your API, this is not a factor, but a lot of the time teams aren't because of the inherent infrastructure complexity.

 Given that, and knowledge that pure information is faster to check than awaiting virtual interactions, the concept behind "glass skeletons" is simple: